 5. Do Make Sure Your Website Can Handle a Traffic Surge

 When your holiday email marketing works, you’ll get a surge in traffic to your website.
 Make sure your website can handle the traffic.
-You don’t want to invest time and money into creating amazing email marketing campaigns only to have recipients who click the links in those messages and visit your website land on a page that can’t load or a site that’s down.
+You don’t want to invest time and money into creating amazing email marketing holiday promotions only to have recipients who click the links in those messages and visit your website land on a page that can’t load or a website that’s down completely.

 Check with your web host before you ramp up your holiday email marketing and make sure your site will be able to handle the additional traffic that will come from all of your holiday campaigns – email and other marketing channels.